THIS WEEK'S MOTLEY FOOL UPDATE AS OF SATURDAY, September 11, 2021:

 Now, no one knows for sure what the stock market will do or can guarantee that the Motley Fool next picks will be as strong beating the market, but our 5 years of experience gives us no reason to think otherwise.

-How To Become a Subscriber and Save $100
+How To Become a Subscriber At the Best Price Available

-I have bookmarked the 50% discount page that has their lowest price ever for NEW SUBSCRIBERS ONLY so you can try it for just $99/year if you click this link.
+New subscribers can get a full year of the Motley Fool Stock Advisor for just $99.
+Normally the Motley Fool service is $199 per year.
+I have bookmarked this New Subscriber page that has their lowest price ever for NEW SUBSCRIBERS ONLY so you can try it for just $99/year if you click this link.

 Now if they maintain their excellent track record like they have had for the last 5 years, it just might be the best $99 investment you ever make.